 - The OSHA Heat Safety App: This app is intended to calculate the heat index for a specific area.
 Anyone can use the app but it was specifically intended for outdoor workers because the risk of heat-related illnesses is higher for those who spend more time outdoors.
 Download the app for Android and iPhone here.

-- Water and a purification method: Staying hydrated is so important during a heat wave.
+- Water and a purification method: Staying hydrated is so important during a heatwave.
 Since you sweat more, you also need to replenish yourself more often.
 During the summer months, I recommend keeping up to two gallons of water per person per day.
 Say you’re planning for a weeklong heat wave, then stockpile 14 gallons of water per person in your household.
-Remember that one of the first things to fly off store shelves during a heat advisory is water, so avoid the crowds and stockpile long before a heat wave takes you by surprise.
-You can store bottled water, or for a more efficient option, you can get water boxes or a tank.
+Remember that one of the first things to fly off store shelves during a heat advisory is water, so avoid the crowds and stockpile long before a heatwave takes you by surprise.
+You can store water in bottles or tanks, like these.
 If you don’t have a lot of storage space, then have a method of purification in case you run out of your stored supply.

 - Food: Eat light meals that keep your body cool, such as salads, smoothies, fresh veggies, and fruits.
 Have some salty snacks on hand as well because they help to restore the salt content in your body that gets lost through sweat, but don’t go heavy on the salty food either.